Profit Margin Calculator: Margin, Markup and Pricing Explained

 Calculate Your Profit Margin Now

-Enter cost and price — or work backward from a target margin to find your selling price.
+Enter cost and price — or work backward from a target margin to find the selling price you need.

 Open Profit Margin Calculator